plasmoduck/hypr-dots/README.md

-# Collection of my Hyprland setups as featured on r/unixporn.
+# Collection of my Hyprland rices as featured on r/unixporn 🍚

 ## Nordic ❄️
 ![nordic](nordic/1.png)